RabeelAhmed/JS_basics_practice/README.md

-Based on the image you provided, here's a suggested README file for your "practice-js" repository:

 JavaScript Concepts Practice
 This repository contains my practice implementations of various fundamental JavaScript concepts.
 Each file demonstrates an important feature of JavaScript, with simple examples to help reinforce understanding.